 The tougher it gets, the more light bulbs go off in my brain, the more creative I become and the more vigorously I surpass myself.
-Here are three tips to help overcome a state of shock – or even other rough patches you may go through now and then.
+Here a three tips to help overcome a state of shock – or even rough patches you may go through now and then.

 Tip 1: Remain flexible.
-I myself had completely different plans for this year, I had to cancel several trips and reorganise a lot of things.
+I myself had completely different plans for this year.
+I had to cancel several trips and reorganize a lot of things.
 But there’s no point in losing one’s head over it, you need to constantly adjust to be successful.

 Tip 2: Remain positive.
 I’m a die-hard optimist.
 I always see the good in things, look at the brighter side.
-My family is healthy, I’m healthy.
-So, no excuses – let’s get on with it!
+My family is healthy – I’m healthy.
+So, no excuses – let’s go on with it.

 The great advantage of being self-employed for me is that I can practically work from any location – even from home, and very well at that.
-I can organise my day with amazing flexibility and I love the fact that I no longer have to be in office for twelve hours, attend hundreds of meetings in a week, which often are nothing more than a distraction.
-Instead, I can now adjust my work pace on a day-to-day basis.
-This way I get to spend much more time with my children – something I've always wanted to do and am now enjoying to the fullest.
+I can organize my day with amazing flexibility and I love the fact that I no longer have to be in the office for twelve hours, attend hundreds of meetings in a week, which often are nothing more than a distraction.
+Instead, I can now adjust my work-pace on a day-to-day basis.
+This way I get to spend much more time with my children – something I always wanted to do and am now enjoying to the fullest.